fa-me/ratter/README.md

 ## Limitations

 * As of now, *ratter* does not support an angle of incidence other than 0, meaning perfectly normal incidence.
 Hence it does not consider polarization at all.
-* It does not support incoherent light and thus gives unrealistic results for thick layers (Thick meaning much thicker than the wavlength)
+* It does not support incoherent light and thus gives unrealistic results for thick layers which do not maintain coherence.
 * The calculation of spatially resolved absorption is also not included.

 All of these above can and hopefully will be implemented in future versions.